 We pride ourselves on growing a community of excited and happy students – from helping you settle into your residence, to creating a caring home for you to feel comfortable in.
-Our team of live-in House Parents are always on hand to provide you with the highest standard of safety and pastoral care.
+Our team of live-in House Parents within the boarding community are always on hand to provide you with the highest standard of safety, pastoral care and support.
+Our Night Houseparents are also available to support you every night.
+A House Parent is available 24 hours a day 7 days a week.
 Your House Parent will also make teachers aware of issues that happen outside of the classroom such as homesickness or trouble with homework, so that you are fully supported at every step of your Worthgate School journey.

 Our Welfare Team will also ensure that you have everything you need – offering advice on travel, culture shock, personal support and counselling.
 We are here to provide a supportive, caring and safe environment so that you can have confidence in yourself, respect for others and feel confident settling into your new home.